Erlang-Enclave-Thesis/sgx-erlang-extension/README.md

 ## NOTICE:
 **We are still cleaning up this repostory for final deadline late June.**

-TODO: add further instructions/documentation in separate `documentation/` and final thesis once complete.
+TODO: Add final thesis once complete.
-The main parts are described except for theoretical parts: "Creating a Custom Layer" and "Replacing BEAM" ...
+TODO: Could add summary of theoretical parts: "Creating a Custom Layer" and "Replacing BEAM"

 # SGX-Erlang-extension